Skip to main content

 If you receive an OAuth approval error after authorizing access, see Troubleshooting OAuth approvals below.

-If the authorization flow was succesful, the new org should appear:
+If the authorization flow was successful, the new org should appear:

 Connected org card